 Step 3.
 Build the Steering Linkage

-After connecting the propeller with motor, now you need something to steer this system.
+After connecting the propeller with the motor, now you need something to steer this system.
 For this purpose, you would need to make two quarter-inch holes at the back of the kayak.

-Each hole should be one and a half inch away from the depression at the back of the kayak.
+Each hole should be one and a half-inch away from the depression at the back of the kayak.
 Put a plastic tube in these holes.
 The tube’s size depends on the size of the kayak.
-If the material is thick you may need a larger size but if it is thin a quarter inch plastic tube would work.
+If the material is thick you may need a larger size but if it is thin a quarter-inch plastic tube would work.

 Step 4.
 Plug wires inside “Minn Kota Plug”

 Remove the head of the motor and expose off all the wires coming off from there.
-Cut the red and yellow wire from the terminal and tape them to avoid short circuit.
+Cut the red and yellow wire from the terminal and tape them to avoid a short circuit.
 Only white and black wires are enough for our purpose.

 Drill a hole at the back of the boat just two or three inches away from the lid of the rear storage compartment.
 Make the hole big enough to fit a “Minn Kota Plug”.
 Add a receptacle to make it waterproof.
 Plug the white and black wires in and insulate them with a pipe.

-Remove the rudder system but don’t dismount the rail that is attached with the kayak.
+Remove the rudder system but don’t dismount the rail that is attached to the kayak.
 Purchase a set of new paddles and drill the holes in each paddle.
-One at the top of it and other at the front side of it.
+One at the top of it and the other at the front side of it.
 Pass the wire through the front hole and put a detain pin in the other hole.
 Attach the detain pins with wires.

 Step 6.
 Attach the circuit with RPS (Reverse polarity Switch)

 This might be a tricky part.
-Attaching the circuit directly with battery with just a single button would make your kayak move in just single direction.
+Attaching the circuit directly with the battery with just a single button would make your kayak move in just a single direction.
 To move your kayak in both forward and backward direction you would need a reverse polarity switch.

 A 12 volt DC 30 Amp RF remote control switch works best for our purpose.
 This will relieve you from turning the motor button on and off again and again.
 It operates with remote control and the direction you want to move is just a click away from you.

-Remote has two buttons on its one for forward and the other one for reverse movement.
+The Remote has two buttons on its one for forward and the other one for reverse movement.
 To move forward just push the forward button and to make the reverse button press the forward button again and then press the reverse button and vice versa.

 Step 7.
 Attach reverse polarity switch with the battery